With all the benefits creatine is known for, some people have experienced tiredness associated with its supplementation.

 Key Takeaways

-- Reviewing all the supplements you take when using creatine is important.
-Stimulants like caffeine, which are often found in nutrition supplements that also contain creatine, can cause a crash that leaves you feeling more tired.
+• Other reasons you could feel tired are that you’re not drinking enough water, sleeping enough, or eating properly.
+Also, caffeine, which is sometimes found in supplements that contain creatine, can cause a crash that leaves you feeling more tired.

 Want to know all the known side effects of creatine?
 Check out our guide on Are There Risks of Taking Creatine?